Current coastal and estuary grants round

 • technical feasibility and implementation of best practice

-• the level of state or regional significance, including the immediacy of any threats
+• the immediacy of any threats

 • the environmental benefit of the project.